Cut to the chase

 Step 3: Apply Bleach Soaked Cotton Balls

-Soak cotton balls in your bleach solution, or alternatively, place dry cotton balls on areas of shower caulk.
+Soak cotton balls or cotton coils in your bleach solution, or alternatively, place dry cotton balls on areas of shower caulk.
 Spray the cotton balls with your bleach spray bottle until they are completely soaked.
+Alternatively, you could use strips of wet cloth from an old towel.
+In a pinch, try toilet paper.
+You will throw this away afterward.

 Step 4: Remove Cotton Balls And Observe

-Leave cotton balls in place for 2-3 hours.
+Leave cotton balls in place for 2-3 hours to allow a deep cleaning.
 Then, use a scrub brush or old toothbrush to knock away any loose mold.
-If you aren’t happy with the results, and some black mold remains, repeat with bleach soaked cotton balls on the affected area for an additional hour.
+If you aren’t happy with the results, and some black mold remains, repeat with bleach-soaked cotton balls on the affected area for an additional hour.

 Step 5: Wipe Clean